-2021 required a temporary change in Customer service and staffing office locations to re-open City Hall.
-The plan is to renovate City Hall customer service and restack of office locations to arrange new office requirements an allow Community Social Development to be accommodated in City Hall and create space to ensure customer service needs are met for the future.
+2021 required a temporary change in customer service and staffing office locations to re-open City Hall.
+The plan is to renovate City Hall customer service and restack of office locations to arrange new office requirements and allow Community Social Development to be accommodated in City Hall and create space to ensure customer service needs are met for the future.

-Workplace renovations allow space to best utilized to meet current and emerging business needs, the investment in physical renovations of workplace assets allows workgroups to achieve business goals.
-COVID 19 has created a shift in the way customer service and staff accommodation is provided and the expectations of service.
-Temporary customer service and staff restacking requirements will be developed by the end of 2021.
-Detailed design work for permanent customer service interface for construction to follow in 2022 and beyond.
-Detailed staff restacking plans and customer service interface design for the future will be established.
-Construction will occur in 2022 to ensure that we project the future image of the City of Spruce Grove customer service and office accommodations to citizens and staff of Spruce Grove.
+Workplace renovations allow space to be best utilized to meet current and emerging business needs, and the investment in physical renovations of workplace assets allows workgroups to achieve business goals.
+COVID COVID-19 has created a shift in the way customer service and staff accommodation is provided and the expectations of service.
+Temporary customer service and staff restacking requirements will be developed by the end of 2021, with detailed design work for permanent customer service interface and staff restacking to follow in 2022.
+Construction will occur in 2022.

-- Continuing temporary solutions in accommodation of customer service and staff
+- Continuing temporary solutions in accommodation of customer service and staff accommodation.

-accommodation

-- Impact on safety
+- Impact on safety.

-- Impact on service levels
+- Impact on service levels.

-- Residents: Reliable service delivery - Organization: Potential increase in safety risks to employees
+- Residents: Reliable service delivery. - Organization: Potential increase in safety risks to employees.